 The textile business in Latin America is projected to register a CAGR (compounded annual growth rate) of about 3.8% within the forecast interval (2019-2024).

-Latin American countries Colombia, Brazil, and Peru have significant textile-producing companies.
+Latin America countries Colombia, Brazil, and Peru have significant textile-producing companies.

 - Peru is South America’s largest clothes exporter.
 Also, it is a source of exceptional raw materials such as Pima, Tangüis cotton and particularly alpaca fiber.

 - Brazil, a BRIC (Brazil, Russia, India, China) nation, has huge development potential in its fabric supply chains with organic and artificial fibers, but in recent years its economic growth has stalled.

 - Colombia has recently become more politically stable; the city of Medellin is becoming a major fashion center.
 It accounts for 70% of garment production and 38% of textile